Deep Time Walk: Geological History Tour

 We will stop about halfway round the walk for a break and a bite to eat.
 Bring a packed lunch with you as there are no shops nearby!

-The walk takes a circular route from the Narroways Nature Reserve/The Mound in St Werburgh's over varied terrain (pavements, grassland, possibly muddy paths).
+The walk takes a circular route around the Ashton Court Estate over varied terrain (tracks, grassland).
 Please come wearing suitable clothes and footwear.

-This walk is inspired by the Deep Time Walk created by Stephan Harding and Sergio Maraschin at the Schumacher College.
+This walk is based on the Deep Time Walk created by Stephan Harding and Sergio Maraschin at the Schumacher College.
 10% of the walk fees go to the Deep Time Walk Project.

 Minimum fitness level required.